How To Boost Twitter Engagement For Your Brand

 All you need is to set out a suitable time and start the conversation with a compelling hashtag.

-She also shared some tips about increasing twitter engagement in this tweet
+She also shared some tips about how to increase twitter engagement in this tweet

 Agorapulse a popular social media management tool also hosts twitter chat every week to generate engagement.